 Instructions

-- Whisk egg yolks with sugar until well combined.
+- In a stand mixer or with a hand mixer, beat the egg yolks with sugar with whisk attachment until they're well combined.

-- Whisk in sour cream, mayonnaise, and honey until well combined.
+- Whisk in the sour cream, mayonnaise, and honey until well combined.

-- In a separate bowl, combine flour and baking powder.
+- In a separate bowl, combine the flour and baking powder.

-- In small portions, add your dry ingredients into your wet.
+- In small portions, add the dry ingredients into the wet ingredients.
 Don't fret if the dough is sticky — it should be!
-Chill dough in the refrigerator for at least 2 hours.
+Chill the dough in the refrigerator for at least 2 hours.

 - Using a spoon, portion out individual pieces of dough.
-With wet hands, shape the dough mounds into circles.
+With wet hands, shape the dough mounds into balls.

-- Bake cookies at 350°F for about 15 minutes, or until golden brown.
-Remove cookies from the oven and bring to room temperature.
+- Bake the cookies at 350°F for about 15 minutes, or until they're golden brown.
+Remove them from the oven and bring to room temperature.

-- Using a stand up mixer, beat egg whites with powdered sugar until you get a thick glaze.
+- Using a stand mixer, beat the egg whites and powdered sugar until you achieve a thick glaze.

 These look absolutely amazing and super easy to make.
 I can't wait to try them!